Saeid-Khaleghi/xcloner/README.md

 # xCloner

-xCloner is a jQuery plugin help you to add key-value pairs to you bootstrap project dynamically.
+xCloner is a jQuery plugin help you to add key-value pairs to your bootstrap projects dynamically.

 - jQuery support: 1.11+
 - Bootstrap support:3+